UtkarshBagaria/E-HealthCare/README.md

 A HealthCare WebApp created using JSP while following OOPs principles.
 The WebApp can be used by Healthcare specialists as well as patients depending on the user role.

-Having seperate Views for each webpage to follow the MVC architecture.
+Having separate Views for each webpage to follow the MVC architecture.
 To run this one needs to have Apache Tomcat servers running locally.

 Running the following commands